 About Us

-Love of Christ Lutheran Church has been a community of faith in the East Valley for over 30 years.
+Love of Christ Lutheran Church has been a community of faith in the East Valley for over 35 years.
 We have a large campus with facilities that serve our membership and our community.
 We offer a variety of worship experiences throughout the year.
 We have programs for adults, youth, and children.
 We have an award winning preschool that offers a variety of year round opportunities.
 We have local, national, and international partnerships with faith organizations which help us to make a difference in our world.

-Mission and Belief:
+Mission

-Love of Christ is an Evangelical Lutheran Church in American (ELCA) congregation.
-The ECLA is one of the largest Christian denominations in the United States.
+Love of Christ is an Evangelical Lutheran Church in America (ELCA) congregation.
+The ELCA is one of the largest Christian denominations in the United States.
 The ELCA is a church of more than 3 million members who actively participate in God's work in the world.
 We believe that we are free in Christ to serve and love our neighbor.
 We are a church that believes God is calling us into the world - together.

 The ELCA has 65 synods, we are a part of the Grand Canyon Synod.
-The territory of the Grand Canyon Synod includes the State of Arizona; the counties of Clark, Esmeralda, Lincoln, and Nye in the State of Nevada; and the new Promise Lutheran Church, in St. George Utah.
+The territory of the Grand Canyon Synod includes the State of Arizona; the counties of Clark, Esmeralda, Lincoln, and Nye in the State of Nevada; and New Promise Lutheran Church, in St. George Utah.
 Synods unite the work of congregations within their areas, serve as regional support, and guide pastoral and other staff candidates.

 We are Christ's church, and we believe there is a place for you here.
-We are the church that shares a living, daring confidence in God's grace.
+We are a church that shares a living, daring confidence in God's grace.
 Liberated by our faith, we embrace you as a whole person - questions, complexities and all!

 A cradle that holds the infant Jesus.
 Baby blankets that clothe the newborn Christ.
 Lutherans often use these well-known metaphors from Martin Luther to describe the Christian Scriptures and their importance.
 These simple metaphors clearly and profoundly describe both what the Scriptures are and what is their purpose.

-Simply Stated, the Scriptures tell about Jesus Christ.
+Simply stated, the Scriptures tell about Jesus Christ.
 The Holy Spirit uses the Scriptures to present Jesus to all who listen to or read them.
-That is why Lutheran Christians say that the Scriptures are the 'source and norm' of their teaching and practice.
+That is why Lutheran Christians say that the Scriptures are the 'source and norm' of our teaching and practice.
 As the Gospel writer John wrote, "these things are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name" (John 20:21).

 The Scriptures that are collected into a book or Bible describe and speak about many other things - everything from the creation of the world to the world's end.
-Because these writings originate from a time period that spans about a thousand years and come to us in a variety of handwritten manuscripts and fragments.
+These writings originate from a time period that spans about a thousand years and come to us in a variety of handwritten manuscripts and fragments.
 The Scriptures have been studied carefully with all the tools of research that are available.
-This research continues to enrich understanding of the Scriptures and their message.
+This research continues to enrich our understanding of the Scriptures and their message.

 Despite the diversity of viewpoints and the complexity of the many narratives contained in the Scriptures, Lutheran Christians believe that the story of God's steadfast love and mercy in Jesus is the heart and center of what the Scriptures have to say.